andy1197/sjsucsguide/guide.md

 ## Introduction

 ### Overview
 Hello!
 This student-authored guide serves to consolidate information and advice to help you best navigate SJSU's Computer Science program.

-> :warning: **Note:** I am not an advisor.
+This guide **is not** universally comprehensive or meant to replace other resources.
+Please use it as a starting point and/or supplement for official university resources.
 Anything written in this guide should be taken with a grain of salt as a precaution and double checked with an advisor.
 Program requirements can and do change, so do your due diligence.

 ### Contact
 sjsucsguide@gmail.com